kleytoncaires/inc-digital/USEFUL_SNIPPETS.md

 ?>
 ```

-## Contact form with name, phone, email, and message fields.
+## Contact form with required fields for name, phone, email, and message, along with optional fields for CPF, CNPJ, full address, and preferences with checkbox and radio buttons.

 ```html
 <div class="form-group">